 Although effective dust collection is the priority, you still need an effective air filtration system.
-The reason is, there is always a bit of dust that escapes even with the best collection systems.
-The dust stays for over five hours, and hence the concentration keeps building during the day.
+The reason is that a bit of dust always escapes, even with the best collection systems.
+The dust stays for over five hours, so the concentration keeps building during the day.

-However, a combination of an effective dust collection and a good air filtration system keeps the dust concentration healthy.
+However, an effective dust collection and a good air filtration system keeps the dust concentration healthy.
 Look for an air cleaner that takes less time to bring the air quality into a good range.

 The absence of a dust collection system or air filtration makes the dust concentration unhealthy for over five hours.
 Without effective dust collection at your tools, even the best air filtration system will not maintain healthy air quality.